Easybel/DetectionGV/README.md

 # DetectionGV

 In this repository, all scripts needed to analyse whole genome sequencing data of transformation hybrids are collected.
-First, raw sequencing reads are processed in the "Raw reads analysis pipeline" and then different genomic variations are detected in "Further Analysis".
+First, raw sequencing reads are processed in the "Raw reads analysis pipeline" and then different genomic variations are detected in "Further analysis".
 The pipeline roughly contains the following steps:

 <img src="https://github.com/Easybel/DetectionGV/blob/main/Pipeline_WGS.png" width="800">